 … <Scroll to P29L13.
 Note: Figure 6-17d is inserted.>

+Figure 6-17d— Fine Timing Measurement primitives and timestamp reporting capture for Passive TB Ranging measurement exchange (#5233)

 Update the notes in Cl.
 6.3.56.1 as shown below:

 NOTE 1—In Figure 6-17 (Fine timing measurement primitives and timestamps capture for EDCA based ranging measurement exchange (#1909)), t1 and t3 correspond to the point in time at which the start of the preamble for the transmitted frame appears at the transmit antenna connector.
-In Figure 6-17b (Fine timing measurement primitives and timestamps reporting capture for Non-TB Ranging measurement exchange) and Figure 6-17c (Fine timing measurement primitives and timestamps reporting capture for TB Ranging measurement exchange), t1 and t3 correspond to the point in time at which the transmitted HE TB Ranging NDP and/or HE Ranging NDP appears at the transmit antenna connector.
-The points where the timestamps are captured are therefore not shown for the Non-TB and TB Measurement Exchanges (#3317).
+In Figure 6-17b (Fine timing measurement primitives and timestamps reporting capture for Non-TB Ranging measurement exchange),Figure 6-17c (Fine timing measurement primitives and timestamps reporting capture for TB Ranging measurement exchange), and Figure 6-17d (Fine timing measurement primitives and timestamps reporting capture for Passive TB Ranging measurement exchange), t1 and t3 correspond to the point in time at which the transmitted HE TB Ranging NDP and/or HE Ranging NDP appears at the transmit antenna connector.
+The points where the timestamps are captured are therefore not shown for the Non-TB, TB, and Passive TB Measurement Exchanges (#3317).
 An implementation may capture a timestamp during the transmit processing earlier or later than the point at which it actually occurs and offset the value to compensate for the time difference.

 NOTE 2—In Figure 6-17 (Fine timing measurement primitives and timestamps capture for EDCA based ranging measurement exchange (#1909)), t2 and t4 correspond to the point in time at which the start of the preamble for the incoming frame arrives at the receive antenna connector.
-In Figures 6-17b (Fine timing measurement primitives and timestamps reporting capture for Non-TB Ranging measurement exchange) and 6-17c (Fine timing measurement primitives and timestamps reporting capture for TB Ranging measurement exchange), t2 and t4 correspond to the point in time at which the incoming HE TB Ranging NDP and/or HE Ranging NDP arrives at the receive antenna connector.
-The points where the timestamps are captured are therefore not shown for the Non-TB and TB Measurement Exchanges.
+In Figures 6-17b (Fine timing measurement primitives and timestamps reporting capture for Non-TB Ranging measurement exchange),6-17c (Fine timing measurement primitives and timestamps reporting capture for TB Ranging measurement exchange), and 6-17d (Fine timing measurement primitives and timestamps reporting capture for Passsive TB Ranging measurement exchange), t2 and t4 correspond to the point in time at which the incoming HE TB Ranging NDP and/or HE Ranging NDP arrives at the receive antenna connector.
+The points where the timestamps are captured are therefore not shown for the Non-TB,TB, and Passive TB Measurement Exchanges.
 Because time is needed to detect the frame or the relevant LTF in the preamble (#1596) and synchronize with its logical structure, an implementation determines when the start of the preamble or the relevant LTF in the preamble (#1596) for the incoming frame arrived at the receive antenna connector by capturing a timestamp sometime after it occurred and compensating for the delay by subtracting an offset from the captured value.